Page 3 of 5

 Philadelphia Legal Assistance

 Philadelphia Legal Assistance (PLA) provides free help to low income Philadelphians who need legal assistance with their unemployment compensation claims.
 They often represent claimants at Referee Hearings and can sometimes assist with appeals to the Unemployment Compensation Board of Review and Commonwealth Court.
 In order to obtain representation from PLA, a sufficient amount of time is required to give the representative adequate time to prepare for your case.
 If you think you might want representation, please call 215-981-3800 as soon as you receive the Notice of Determination that you do not qualify or a notice that your employer is challenging your claim.
-You can also call PUP at 215-557-0822.
 This service is free of charge.
 We encourage you to be represented when you go to a referee hearing.

 Philadelphia Legal Assistance